max-mapper/get-dat/markdown/04-working-with-files.md

 You can double-click on `wildcat.jpg` to open it up and view it, if you like.

 For the sake of speed and efficiency, dat doesn't store blobs inside the datasets.
-Instead they're kept in a "blob store"—a special directory- referred to using a unique "blob key."
+Instead they're kept in a "blob store" -- a special directory -- with each having an indexed "blob key."